metablaster/WindowsFirewallRuleset/Templates/Template.Module/Private/README.md

 # About this directory

-This sub directory contains scripts (functions) that are private to Template.Module
+Scripts (functions) private to Template.Module